jp0utside/Tagify/docs/Tagify_PRD.md

 **What Gets Synced:**
 - Tag playlists (create/rename/delete)
 - Song additions/removals from tags
-- Detection of external changes (user edited playlists directly in Spotify)
+- Detection of external changes (user edited tag playlists directly in Spotify)
+- Import of new/existing regular playlists (read-only sync)

 **Conflict Resolution:**
 If local cache differs from Spotify (e.g., user deleted a tag playlist in Spotify), local cache is updated to match Spotify.
+For regular playlists, external changes are detected and imported on sync.
 User is notified of significant changes.

 ---